-Rumor has it – a secret team with hundreds of people are working on the Apple Glasses which have started its initial production trial phase at Taiwan’s Foxconn Plant – the company’s largest iPhone manufacturer.
+Leakers are convinced that a secret team with hundreds of people is working on the Apple Glasses which have started its initial production trial phase at Taiwan’s Foxconn Plant – the company’s largest iPhone manufacturer.

 In June 2020, reports revealed that the U.S. Patent Office published patents about the future eyewear of Apple including an HMD, and smart glasses.
 This gave light to the speculations of many fans out there.